 - 2. Set the Email property to your user account email ID. - 3.
-Set the KeyFilePath property to the full path to the .json key file.
+Set the KeyFilePath or KeyFile property to the full path to the .json key file.
+Alternatively, set the KeyFile property to the plain text JSON object.

 Using a Google Service Account